syncfusion-content/wpf-docs/wpf/SfDiagram/Connector/AppearanceAndValidation.md

 ![customize the size of bridge in a connector](Connector_images/CustomBridge.png)

-N> Bezier segments do not support Bridging.
+N> Bezier segments do not support bridging.

 ## How to change the appearance of connectors

-StrokeThickness, Stroke and style of the Connector and Decorators can be customized with a set of defined properties.
+The StrokeThickness, Stroke, and style of the connector and decorators can be customized with a set of defined properties.

 {% tabs %}
 {% highlight xaml %}